chriseidhof/TerminalUI/README.md

 # terminal-ui

-A way to build TUI apps with a layout system and API that's similar to SwiftUI.
+A way to build [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) apps with a layout system and API that's similar to SwiftUI.

+We reimplemented parts of the SwiftUI layout system in the Swift Talk series [SwiftUI Layout Explained](https://talk.objc.io/collections/swiftui-layout-explained).
+This tries to stay as close to that as possible.

 Similar Projects: